spel-uchile/Fotometro-V3/README.md

 # Fotometro V3
- This is the Aotumatica LED-Based Sun Photometer
+ This is the Aotumatic LED-Based Sun Photometer